brian-davis/sublime-snippets/README.md

 Sublime Text 3 and then the tab key.
 The text should populate.

 * **cfunc** - boilerplate for a very simple _hello\_world_-style C program.
 Extension of current file must be `.c`.
+* **rclass** - boilerplate for a Ruby class.
+Extension of current file must be .rb.
+Tab once, enter the class name, tab again to enter arguments to `initialize`.